 Serving all industries and sizes, RTA is surprisingly flexible.
-We included them at this point on our list because their pricing is so favorable for small companies who want the best fleet management software for small business to scale with them as they grow.
+We included them at this point on our list because their pricing is so favorable for small companies that want the best fleet management software for small businesses to scale with them as they grow.

 AUTOsist – Best Trucking Fleet Management Software